 During the project our level of knowledge increased of course a lot.
 Certain parts of the PVS source code are therefore obsolete.
 Other parts of the formalization are currently not used because of changes in our plans and priorities.
 These obsolete and unused parts are still contained in the sources, either because they might be useful in a successor project, or because cleaning up the sources would incur inappropriate costs.
 We silently omit these obsolete and unused parts in the description in this chapter.
+In the printed PVS sources in Appendix B they are of course present, because the appendix is generated automatically from our CVS repository.

 The complete PVS formalization is spread over about 220 theories1 in 33 files.
 The PVS sources (without the proofs) are about 16,500 lines of code.
 They contain more than 860 handwritten theorems and almost 850 automatically generated type-check conditions (TCCs).
 Altogether they have been proved with more than 17,500 interactive proof commands.2 A validation run to automatically check all the proofs takes about 25 minutes on a 2.4 GHz CPU.
-A detailed description of the complete material would fill several hundred pages.
+A detailed description of the complete material would fill several hundred pages(see Appendix B and C).
 In this chapter we give an overview of the material, with a description of the contents of each file.
 Figure 4.1 shows the (transitive reduction) of the dependency graph of all source files.
 (And, just for illustration, Figure 4.2 shows all theories with their dependencies.)
+Appendix B contains the complete PVS sources, and Appendix C contains the complete proofs, automatically generated by PVS.